Belgium: 10 April 2019

 - for UK insurance undertakings, the transitional regime only covers the run-off of insurance contracts that were concluded before the time of withdrawal.

 Furthermore, BaFin may order that UK markets for financial instruments listed as trading venues in the respective register of ESMA at the time of withdrawal are deemed to be trading venues within the meaning of the German Securities Trading Act (WpHG) for a transitional period of up to 21 months.
 During such period, no application for an authorisation as a third country trading venue will be needed, thus allowing German participants to continue their trading activities on these regulated markets, MTFs and OTFs.
+Such activities in the UK, however, may also be affected by the trading obligations of EU27 investment firms under the European Markets in Financial Instruments Regulation (MiFIR).

 The general transition regime introduced by the bill only covers UK entities operating under a European passport.
 Despite criticism by certain pressure groups, the bill does not refer to services provided by UK branches of EEA institutions back to clients in the EU (so-called “back-branching”).
 Such structures currently are subject to general debate; the European regulators have announced that they will not accept (at least comprehensive) “back-branching” by EEA institutions after Brexit.